 After all the excitement of searching, you find the house of your dreams in France and its time to go ahead and buy.

 In France, buying a property can mean paying quite high fees – anything from 4% to 10% and more often than not its the higher figure.
-There are also the legal fees to pay for the Notaire who acts as conveyancer in France, and we’ve found that they vary significantly so ask up front what the Notaire’s charges are.
+There are also the legal fees to pay for the Notaire who acts as solicitor in France, and we’ve found that they vary significantly so ask up front what the Notaire’s charges are.

 Once you’ve agreed a price with the seller and/or the estate agent (immobilier) it will be the Notaire who arranges the paperwork and in the first stage of the sale you will sign a commitment to buy – failure to do so may mean you pay 10% in compensation.
 You then have some time to sort out the finances before a second stage of paperwork makes the deal final.
 If a buyer is not able to obtain a mortgage or loan sufficient to make the purchase the original sale promise is cancelled.